01max/toc_doc/README.md

 A Ruby gem for interacting with the (unofficial) Doctolib API.
 A thin, Faraday-based client with modular resource endpoints, configurable defaults, optional auto-pagination, and a clean error hierarchy.

-> **Heads-up:** Doctolib does not publish a public API.
+> **Heads-up:** Doctolib™ does not publish a public API.
 This gem reverse-engineers
-> the endpoints used by the Doctolib website.
+> the endpoints used by the Doctolib™ website.
 Behaviour may change at any time
 > without notice.
+This project is for entertainment purposes only.
+> Doctolib is a trademark of Doctolib.
+This project is not affiliated with,
+> endorsed by, or sponsored by Doctolib.

 ---